 The many cards of Gwent revolve around a number of mechanics and abilities.
 Unfortunately, the free-to-play card game does little in explaining most of these terminologies.
-The tutorial only brushes the surface and players have to understand most of the technical jargon through personal experience.
+The tutorial only brushes the surface and players have to understand most of the technical jargon through personal experience so we decided to prepare a Gwent Keywords and Terminologies guide.

 Doomed: The unit cannot be resurrected after being removed from the battlefield.